Fraud and Abuse

 Victims of Fraud

 If you feel you have been a victim of fraud, you can place a fraud alert on your account.
-Placing a fraud alert on your account makes it more difficult for an identify thief to open more accounts in your name, and it is a FREE service.
+Placing a fraud alert on your account protects your credit.
+It makes it much harder for identity thieves to open new accounts.
+Additionally, this service is entirely free.
 All you need to do is:

 - Contact a credit bureau and ask that they put a fraud alert on your account.